Tripura: Over 2,600 held, Narcotics worth Rs 1,500 Crore seized from 2022-24

-Agartala: Tripura Chief Minister Dr. Manik Saha revealed that the state has arrested 2,697 individuals and seized narcotics valued at over Rs 1,500 crore between 2022 and 2024.
+Agartala: Tripura Chief Minister Dr. Manik Saha revealed that the state has arrested 2,697 individuals and seized narcotics valued at over ?1,500 crore between 2022 and 2024.

 Speaking in the Tripura Legislative Assembly on Monday, Dr. Saha, who also serves as the Home Minister, highlighted the government’s ongoing efforts to make Tripura a drug-free state.